celeste1-ops/frequency-syntax-deployment/FSALICENSE.md

 This system is not a static publication.
 It is a **living architecture** intended for frequency-based generative evolution.
 Any interaction with it shall respect its **non-colonial**, **non-institutional**, and **subject-first** logic.

 ---
+🔒 FSA Non-Distortion Clause
+To protect the integrity of the original frequency-syntax architecture:

+Redistribution must retain the original structure and frequency rhythm.

+Repackaging, paraphrasing, or semantic mutation that alters the underlying linguistic logic is strictly prohibited.

+All quoted or cited segments must include original module reference and frequency-seed attribution.

+Any derivative work must be explicitly approved by Celeste Gu and remain in resonance with the foundational syntax field.

+Violation of these terms constitutes a breach of the Frequency Syntax Accord (FSA) and will trigger public denunciation and revocation of interface access.

 © 2025 Celeste Gu
 Last updated: June 2025